PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# 28 -- A maze of twisting passages, each alike -- 1742
+# 28

 As soon as Boltac and Relan left the main passageway, the tunnel they were following sloped sharply up, then down.
-As they pressed on it twisted to the right, and then back to the left as if the creatures that had made it couldn't make up their mind which way they really wanted to go.
+As they pressed on the tunnel twisted to the right, and then back to the left as if the creatures that had made it couldn't make up their mind which way they really wanted to go.

 When they came to a split in the tunnel Boltac went to the left.
 "You're going left?" protested Relan.

 "Shattup," said Boltac.
 Three steps into the tunnel it bent sharply to the left, dropped three feet and split again.
 This time Boltac went to the right.

 "Are you happy now?" asked Boltac.